desiretech/lompang/README.md

 #### SCENARIOS <a name="morescenarios"></a>

-Below scenario illustrates the listen method.
+Below illustrates the listen method.
 Note that User B is unaware of presence of User A in the group.
-Compare this with the above scenario.
+Compare this with the previous scenario.
 ![Listen](/Scenarios/2.png)
 ![](/Scenarios/3.png)
 ![](/Scenarios/4.png)